Bob Barker

-Robert William Barker (born December 12, 1923) is an American retired television game show host.
-He is known for hosting CBS's The Price Is Right from 1972 to 2007, making it the longest-running daytime game show in North American television history.
-He is also known for hosting Truth or Consequences from 1956 to 1975.
+Robert William Barker (December 12, 1923 – August 26, 2023) was an American media personality, game show host, and animal rights advocate.
+He hosted CBS's The Price Is Right, the longest-running game show in North American television history, from 1972 to 2007.
+Barker also hosted Truth or Consequences from 1956 to 1975.

-Born in Darrington, Washington, in modest circumstances, Barker enlisted in the United States Navy during World War II.
+Born in Darrington, Washington, in modest circumstances, Barker spent most of his youth on the Rosebud Indian Reservation and was a citizen of the Rosebud Sioux Tribe.
+Barker joined the United States Navy Reserve during World War II.
 He worked part-time in radio while attending college.
-In 1950, he moved to California to pursue a broadcasting career.
+In 1950, Barker moved to California to pursue a broadcasting career.
 He was given his own radio show, The Bob Barker Show, which ran for six years.
-He began his game show career in 1956, hosting Truth or Consequences.
-He subsequently hosted various game shows, and the Miss Universe and Miss USA pageants from 1967 to 1987, giving him the distinction of being the longest-serving host of those pageants.
-He began hosting The Price Is Right in 1972.
-When his wife Dorothy Jo died of lung cancer at age 57 in 1981, he became an advocate for animal rights and of animal rights activism, supporting groups such as the United Activists for Animal Rights and the Sea Shepherd Conservation Society.
-In 2007, he retired from hosting The Price Is Right after celebrating his 50-year career on television.
-In the years after his retirement, Barker continued to make occasional public appearances from 2009 to 2017.
+Barker began his game show career in 1956, hosting Truth or Consequences.

+Barker began hosting The Price Is Right in 1972.
+He became an advocate for animal rights and of animal rights activism, supporting groups such as the United Activists for Animal Rights, People for the Ethical Treatment of Animals, and the Sea Shepherd Conservation Society.
+In 2007, Barker retired from hosting The Price Is Right after celebrating his 50-year career on television.
+Regarded as a pop culture icon, Barker continued to make occasional appearances for several years into his retirement until 2015.